-We reached out to couples to find out how they’re working to create new holiday traditions this year, whether it’s because they are together for the first time or it’s because they are a smaller group than usual due to the pandemic.
+We reached out to couples to find out how they’re working to create new holiday traditions this year, whether it’s because they are together for the first time or looking to blend their family’s traditions.
 Here’s what they had to say.

 Gabbi & Brett